websoftid/wordpress-patched/wp-content/plugins/all-in-one-seo-pack/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=mrtorbert%40gmail%2ecom&item_name=All%20In%20One%20SEO%20Pack&item_number=Support%20Open%20Source&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=US&bn=PP%2dDonationsBF&charset=UTF%2d8
 Tags: seo, all in one seo, google, twitter, page, image seo, social, search engine optimization, sitemap, WordPress SEO, meta, meta description, xml sitemap, google sitemap, sitemaps, robots meta, yahoo, bing, news sitemaps, multisite, canonical, nofollow, noindex, keywords, description, webmaster tools, google webmaster tools, google analytics
 Requires at least: 4.0
-Tested up to: 4.6
+Tested up to: 4.8
-Stable tag: 2.3.9.2
+Stable tag: 2.3.13.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The most downloaded plugin for WordPress (almost 30 million downloads).
-Use All in One SEO Pack to automatically optimize your site for Search Engines.
+The original SEO plugin for WordPress, downloaded over 30,000,000 times since 2007.

 == Description ==

-**All in One SEO Pack** Optimizes your WordPress blog for SEO (**Search Engine Optimization**).
+Use **All in One SEO Pack** to optimize your WordPress site for SEO.
+It's easy and works out of the box for beginners, and has advanced features and an API for developers.

 **[Upgrade to Pro Version](http://semperplugins.com/plugins/all-in-one-seo-pack-pro-version/?loc=readme_utpv)**

 [Premium Support](http://semperplugins.com/support/?loc=readme_ps)

-First created in 2007, see why AIOSEO is the most downloaded plugin for WordPress.
+First created in 2007, see why AIOSEO is one of the all time most downloaded plugins for WordPress.

 * XML Sitemap support - submit your sitemap to Google and Bing and improve your SEO
+* Google AMP support (Accelerated Mobile Pages)
 * Google Analytics support
 * Support for SEO on Custom Post Types
 * Advanced Canonical URLs
+* Redirect attachment pages to parent post
 * Automatically notifies search engines like Google and Bing about changes to your site
 * Built-in API so other plugins/themes can access and extend functionality
 * ONLY free plugin to provide SEO Integration for e-Commerce sites, including WooCommerce
 * Nonce Security built into All in One SEO Pack
-* Support for CMS-style WordPress installations
 * Automatically optimizes your **titles** for Google and other search engines
 * Generates **META tags automatically**
 * Avoids the typical duplicate content found on WordPress blogs